Marcialbarajas/Stadistic-and-Data-Analysis-with-R/README.md

 # Stadistic-and-Data-Analysis-with-R

-These are the all practices done in the course on Stadistic and Data Analysis in 209/2020.
+These are the all practices done in the course on Stadistic and Data Analysis course in University Complutense de Madrid in 2019/2020.
 All scripts run under RStudio.